sgnus-etp/NUS-GHCP-Enablement/README.md

 Imagine you are a data scientist specializing in statistical machine learning.
 You are tasked with analyzing a high-dimensional gene expression dataset to identify patterns and understand gene regulation mechanisms.
 The dataset is complex and requires extensive preprocessing, exploratory data analysis, and statistical analysis to uncover significant gene expression changes and detect complex patterns.

 ##### Example Prompt:
-"Assume you are a data scientist specializing in statistical machine learning.
+`Assume you are a data scientist specializing in statistical machine learning.
 You are tasked with analyzing a high-dimensional gene expression dataset.
 Do the following:
 Clean and normalize the raw gene expression data.
 Visualize the data to identify initial patterns and outliers.
 Apply statistical methods to find significant gene expression changes.
-Use machine learning algorithms to detect complex patterns and clusters."
+Use machine learning algorithms to detect complex patterns and clusters.`

 https://github.com/user-attachments/assets/fb59d9de-35b8-4fb8-9edb-b67848c3c662